 - Computation of output of neurons that are connected to local regions in the input.
 This may result in volume such as [32x32x16] for 16 filters.

-Because of convolution of neuronal networks, the image is split into perceptrons, creating local receptive fields and finally compressing the perceptrons in feature maps of size .
-For an input image 3 channels, then a filter applied must have 3 channels as well.
-In short, A filter must always have the same number of channels as the input, often referred to as “depth“.
+Because of the convolution of neuronal networks, the image is split into perceptrons, creating local receptive fields, and finally compressing the perceptrons into feature maps of size m2×m3m2 × m3.
+If an input image has three channels, then a filter applied must have three channels as well.
+In short, a filter must always have the same number of channels as the input, often referred to as “depth“.

-Thus, this map stores the information where the feature occurs in the image and how well it corresponds to the filter.
-Hence, each filter is trained spatial in regard to the position in the volume it is applied to.
+Thus, this map stores information about where the feature occurs in the image and how well it corresponds to the filter.
+Hence, each filter is trained spatially regarding the position in the volume it is applied to.
 The height and weight of the filters are smaller than those of the input volume.

 The output volume of the convolutional layer is obtained by stacking the activation maps of all filters along the depth dimension.